slazav/graphene/Readme.md

 case of an error "#Error: <...>" line is printed and program exits.
 Then the program reads commands from stdin and sends ansers to stdout folowed by "#OK" or "#Error: <...>" lines until the user closes the connection.

+Socket mode is similar to the interactive mode.
+Graphene program acts as a server which accepts connections (one at a time) through a unix-domain socket.

 Commands for manipulating databases: